-Guide to hiring employees in Brazil
+Guide to Hiring in Brazil

 Everything you need to know when expanding your workforce in Brazil

-Employment trends and job market analysis for Brazil
+Employment trends and job market analysis

 Brazil is the largest country in South America, both geographically and demographically.
 With more than 8.5 million square kilometers, Brazil occupies almost 50% of South American territory and has an extensive coast, with more than 9,200 kilometers.